-Everyone wants a cool computer even in hot summer days. what they don’t know is that keeping PC cool is not that easy.
+Everyone wants a cool computer even in hot summer days.
+What they don’t know is that keeping PC cool is not that easy.
 Because computer consists of a lot of parts and almost each part generate heat while performing tasks.
-The CPU, graphics card and power supply unit are the main culprits of causing computer overheating.
+The CPU temp, graphics card temperature and power supply unit are the main culprits of causing computer overheating.
 Sometimes PC Overheating may lead to unexpected shutdowns, lost data, and hardware damage.

-Usually, all desktop and laptop computer, dissipate much of their heat out of the computer’s case with the help of several fans.
-In case, this hot air is not removed properly, the computer temperature can get so hot to cause serious damage to your PC.
+All PC cooling system whether they are desktop or laptop computer, dissipate much of their heat out of the computer’s case with the help of several fans which are the main computer system cooling parts.
+In case, hot air is not removed properly, the computer temperature can get so hot to cause serious damage to your PC.
 Therefore, it’s advisable to monitor your PC regularly, although keeping your computer cool should be a top priority.

 11 Ways To Prevent Computer Overheating

 Below are eleven solutions to prevent computer overheating.
-Most of them are free or some are very inexpensive. so there’s really no excuse to let your computer overheat and cause damage.
+Most of them are free or some are little inexpensive. so there’s really no excuse to let your computer overheating and cause high PC temperature.
+Apply these methods to keep your computer cool.

 Allow for Air Flow

-The easiest way to prevent computer overheating is to give a little breathing room by removing any obstacles to air flow.
+The easiest way to prevent computer overheating and to keep your PC cool is to give a little breathing room by removing any obstacles to air flow.

-In case, your computer is inside desk then make sure the door isn’t closed all the time.
-Because Cool air enters from the front and sometimes from the sides of the case.
-If the door is closed all day, hot air tends to recycle inside the desk, getting hotter and hotter the longer the computer is running
+In case, your computer is kept inside desk then make sure the door isn’t closed all the time.
+Because cool air enters from the front and sometimes from the sides of the case.
+If the door is closed all day, hot air tends to recycle inside the desk, getting hotter and hotter the longer the computer is running causing computer overheating.

 Clean Your Computer

-The fans inside computer helps it to keep cool but sometimes fans gets sluggish.
+The fans inside computer helps it to keep cool and prevent CPU overheating but sometimes fans gets sluggish.
 Do you know what causes fan to slows down and then eventually makes it stop?
 Dirt, dust, debris and pet hairs- etc. clogs up vents and fans and traps hot air resulting computer overheating.
-No matter how modern or spacious the case is, the dust always finds a way into your computer and much of it gets stuck in the several fans.
+No matter how modern or spacious the PC case is, the dust always finds a way into your computer and much of it gets stuck in the several fans making computer fan loud and noisy.

-To clean PC parts, you’ll need a can of compressed air, a microfiber cloth, 99% isopropyl alcohol.
-Now open your computer and clean each and every fan in your PC, this includes your CPU fan, external fans, and your power supply fan.
+To prevent computer overheating it’s best to regularly clean PC parts.
+For that you’ll need a can of compressed air, a microfiber cloth, 99% isopropyl alcohol.
+Now open your computer and clean each and every fan in your PC.
+It includes your CPU fan, external fans, and your power supply fan.
 Blast them with a can of compressed air to get rid of dust, and clean the blades with alcohol socked cloth.

 Set Higher Fan Speeds

 Default fans speed settings is another cause of computer overheating.
 Usually fans run too slowly to actually cool down PC.
 Then there are GPU, another heat generator in computer, it’s software only activates the GPU’s fan under certain load ranges.
-In order to gain control over fan speed, a program like SpeedFan is very important.
+In order to gain control over fan speed, a program like SpeedFan is the best PC fans controller.

 This PC fan controller provide this kind of service to PC users.
 It allows users to manually increase or decrease fan speed.
 Just click on up arrow to increase the fan speed percentage.
-Keeping every fan speed around 50% will keep your PC run at cool temperature.
+Keeping every fan speed around 50% will keep your PC run at cool temperature and keep you away from computer overheating.
 To maintain these safe temperatures of your computer always keep an eye temperature monitoring software.

 Improve Cable Management

-The hardware cable take a fair amount of space.
+The hardware cables take a fair amount of space in your PC.
 In case, these cables are strewed around they causes computer overheating because proper air flow is obstructed due to their intermingling.
 To overcome this issue, zip-tie, move, and configure your cables to create more free space inside your PC.

 It sound risky while managing component cables, so always turn off your computer.
 Cable management requires unplugging components and plunging them back in.
 Yet, taking the plunge will contribute to easier component replacement, better airflow, and overall cleaner look.